“No, it’s Iowa.”

 Every time another baseball postseason ends, I’m reminded of the quiet corn field in Iowa that becomes a baseball diamond in Field of Dreams.
 In the beginning of the movie, Ray hears the famous line, “If you build it, he (his father) will come“.
 Ignoring mounting debt and the doubt of those around him, Ray builds the baseball field.
 And at the end of the movie, it switches from “he will come” to “they will come” as cars line the road to pay a few dollars to visit the field… and take care of Ray’s money problems.

-She was hoping her prospects would stumble upon her work and hire her without having to put herself out there at all.
-But even Major League Baseball relies on marketing and advertising – as evidenced by the ubiquitous commercials leading up to the World Series.
+She was hoping her prospects would stumble upon her work and hire her.
+So she wasn’t putting herself out there at all.
+But even Major League Baseball relies on marketing and advertising.
+(That’s why there are ubiquitous commercials leading up to the World Series).
 In the real world, no one would come to Ray’s little field in an Iowa cornfield unless he let people know about it.

 Whether it’s 80%, or 73%, or 91%, when you are building your business, spend the majority of your time spreading the word about what do.
 Have confidence that when your customers do “show up” you will be ready for them; but keep front and center the fact that you have to get them first.

 Build it.
 Go tell people about what you built.
 And then they will come!